HeGanjie/AshLisp/README.md

 AshLisp
 =======

-A tiny Lisp compiler and runtime in Java
+A hobby Lisp compiler and runtime in Java

 ## Usage